rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 ### 4.2.1 Myopic Agents

 Given that we assume that long-term consequentialists would kill us all, what consequentialist approaches are left?
 Well, consequentialists which don't care about the long run of course!
 These are typically described as myopic agents[^myopicnote].
 Unfortunately, we currently [don't know how to construct myopic agents][myopictraining]: simply training agents with myopic reward is insufficient.
 This is the hard problem of AI cognition once again.
-However, I'd note that it would likely be easier _(TODO: maybe clarify what I mean by easier: higher success probability given equal resources (or maybe this is obvious?))_ to create myopic agents then to instill complex deontological values.
+However, I'd note that it would likely be easier to create myopic agents then to instill complex deontological values.
 However, even if we know how to construct myopic agents, they have [potential safety issues mostly related to decision theory][myopicissues].
 Resolving these safety issues also likely requires grappling with the hard problem of AI cognition.
 Specifically, many issues could be resolved via producing an agent which follows [dumb decision theory][dumbdecision].
 My understanding is that getting an AI to use a specific decision theory is likely to be considerably harder than instilling deontological properties.
 Of course this would depend on the specific deontological property.
 In summary, just creating myopic agents might be easier than instilling deontological properties, but we might need to control the decision theory of myopic agents which could make the overall difficulty harder.

 What about _sufficient usefulness_?
 The alignment tax will depend on how limited the time horizon must be to ensure safety.
 We'll assume that this time